emoryjianghang/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

   | **Dev Error**      | 10%  | 10%  |
   - In the left example, because the human level error is 1% then we have to focus on the **bias**.
   - In the right example, because the human level error is 7.5% then we have to focus on the **variance**.
-  - The human-level error as a proxy (estimate) for Bayes optimal error.
+  - **The human-level error is used as a proxy (estimate) for Bayes optimal error**.
 Bayes optimal error is always less (better), but human-level in most cases is not far from it.
   - You can't do better then Bayes error unless you are overfitting.
   - `Avoidable bias = Training error - Human (Bayes) error`
   - `Variance = Dev error - Training error`